 TP: Do you think it will spark a resurgence of Moacir’s music?

 ML: I think it’s starting already.
 The reviews have been very positive except for one local musician, who will go unnamed.
 I am getting a lot of feedback from jazz stations asking, “Where can I get his music?”
 Also, I am getting a lot of feedback from Brazil, which I was afraid of because of that left turn we took in Havana, though it was nothing to worry about.

 TP: If you don’t mind my asking, what was the complaint?

 ML: He expected the music to be more Brazilian, but after he listened to it, he took it back!
 If I may put my teacher’s hat on for a moment, I teach World Music at Jazz School Institute in Berkley, California.
 My view of World Music is music that combines genres and works.
 There are commonalities between different genres, and clave is common between Brazilian and Cuban music.
 Clave rules Cuban music.
 Everything is in clave if you listen to almost any Brazilian record, though most Brazilian musicians will vehemently deny it!
 That said, they break some rules in the Cuban sense.
-All of a sudden, there might be an extra bar or one fewer bar, or the clave gets flipped around, which you are not supposed to do if you’re in Havana.
-Other than that, all the music is in clave, and the influences are all from the same part of Africa.
-To me, there are only a handful of people in the world who know how to do that.
-One is the guitarist, Nguyen Lee, and another is the composer, multi-instrumentalist Hermeto Pascoal.
-They can put it together because they understand the things they have in common.
+Suddenly, there might be an extra bar or one fewer bar, or the clave gets flipped around, which you are not supposed to do if you’re in Havana.
+Besides that, all the music is in clave, and the influences are from the same part of Africa.
+To me, only a handful of people in the world know how to do that.
+One is the guitarist Nguyen Lee, and another is the composer, multi-instrumentalist Hermeto Pascoal.
+They can put it together because they understand their common things.
 Of course, Moacir did it, and that’s what I’m trying to do.